UK Will Have To Pay Heavy Price For Brexit: IMF Study

 BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - The International Monetary Fund warned that if Britain leaves the European Union, the country will have to pay a heavy economic price for it, and those costs would be unevenly spread across different sectors and regions.

-A Country Report on the United Kingdom by the IMF European Dept., cited in an IMF blog, has measured the potential volume of loss the country will incur in various sectors.
+A Country Report on the United Kingdom by the IMF European Dept. has measured the potential volume of loss the country will incur in various sectors.

-The British parliament is hotly debating Prime Minister Theresa May's withdrawal agreement after three government defeats.
+The report came as the British parliament is hotly debating Prime Minister Theresa May's withdrawal agreement after three government defeats.

 The Brexit deal has been endorsed by EU leaders but it needs the UK Parliament's approval to come into force.
 The crucial vote is set for December 11.